- Release Dat : September 13th 2013

 One morning, after a perfectly ordinary party, Tana wakes up surrounded by corpses.
 The only other survivors of this massacre are her exasperatingly endearing ex-boyfriend, infected and on the edge, and a mysterious boy burdened with a terrible secret.
 Shaken and determined, Tana enters a race against the clock to save the three of them the only way she knows how: by going straight to the wicked, opulent heart of Coldtown itself.

-When Tana wakes up the morning after a party she finds everyone murdered by rogue vampires.
-That is except herself, a crazy rambling vampire named Gavriel and her ex-boyfriend , Aiden.
-After a near miss Tana fears she may be going cold and finds herself on a journey to Coldtown.
+When Tana wakes up the morning after a party she finds everyone murdered by rogue vampires except herself, a crazy rambling vampire named Gavriel and her ex-boyfriend Aiden.
+Tana fears she may be going cold and finds herself on a journey to Coldtown.

-The first part of this book is more of a linear "journey" story the characters take to reach Coldtown.
-Every other chapter is cut with vignettes, anecdotal stories or blog post that contribute to the main story.
-Along the way we are introduced to few supporting characters but most of the major plot developments takes place at the halfway point
+The first part of this book is more of a linear “journey” story the characters take to reach Coldtown.
+Every other chapter is cut with vignettes, anecdotal stories or blog posts that contribute to the main story.
+Along the way, we are introduced to few supporting characters but most of the major plot developments takes place at the halfway point

-Suddenly sinister plots are revealed, plot twist happen and danger is around every corner.
+Suddenly sinister plots are revealed, plot twists happen and danger is around every corner.
 Coldtown becomes a dark gritty city full of promises and lies.

 Then it just gets a bit confusing.
-There is suddenly so much going on and the fact that the main story is told only Tana's POV limits the readers understanding of all the events.
-Tana felt more like the audience surrogate as the other plots started unfolding round her, she doesn't really have any stakes (lol, get it ?) in the events.
+There is suddenly so much going on and the fact that the main story is told only Tana’s POV limits the reader’s understanding of all the events.
+Tana felt more like the audience surrogate as the other plots started unfolding around her, she doesn’t really have any stakes (lol, get it ?) in the events.

 Like in the short story the use of social media plays a big part in this story.
 Sites like Tumblr (even gifs), Flicker, Livestreams and what could be Twitter get a shout out.
 The characters use these tools to talk to each other about Coldtown and prep those who want to get in.
 Although I will admit a part of me wonders if this will “date” the novel 10 years from now.

-Overall the novel is a twist on the old vampire stories with a mix of a Dytsopian with an Urban Fantasy vampire element thrown in.
-The novel is high on world building, but what worked well in the short story just didn't translate into a full length novel.
+Overall the novel is a twist on the old vampire stories with a mix of a Dystopian with an Urban Fantasy vampire element thrown in.
+The novel is high on world-building, but what worked well in the short story just didn’t translate into a full-length novel.